 In this study, we examine 20 schools, each having its own graduates clustered within it.
-To account for differences between schools and their impact on graduate outcomes, we employ a hierarchical, mixed effects model.
+To account for differences between schools and their impact on graduate outcomes, we employ a hierarchical, fixed effects model which does not allow for the pooling of individuals from different schools.
 Essentially, we perform two levels of analyses.
 The first level consists of performing separate regressions for each school, producing 20 sets of school-specific coefficients.
-The second level consists of calculating a weighted average for each coefficient (this is referred to as "partial pooling").
-See the Technical Appendix for a more detailed discussion of this method and our reasons for using it.
+The second level consists of calculating an average for each coefficient.
+This method allows us to condition out any time-invariant law school characteristics that make each institution unique (e.g., size of the law school, setting [urban, rural, suburban], whether a school is a "minority-serving institution").